 - Your weighted and unweighted UC grade point average (calculated using 10th and 11th grade UC-approved courses only)

 - Your pattern of grades over time

 - The number of college preparatory, Advanced Placement (AP), International Baccalaureate (IB), honors and transferable college courses you have completed

 - Your level of achievement in those courses relative to other UC applicants at your school

-- Your scores on AP or IB exams
+- Your scores on AP or IB exams and SAT subject exams

 We review students using a Holistic Review process.
 This means that we not only look at academic factors, but also non-academic factors.
 Using a broad concept of merit, readers employ the following criteria which carry no pre-assigned weights:

 All achievements, both academic and nonacademic, are considered in the context of the opportunities an applicant has had, and the reader’s assessment is based on how fully the applicant has taken advantage of those opportunities.
 For an applicant who has faced any hardships or unusual circumstances, readers consider the maturity, determination and insight with which the applicant has responded to and/or overcome them.
 Readers also consider other contextual factors that bear directly upon the applicant’s achievement, including linguistic background, parental education level, and other indicators of support available in the home.The review recognizes a wide range of talent and creativity that is not necessarily reflected in traditional measures of academic achievement but which, in the judgment of the reader, is a positive indicator of the student’s ability to succeed at Berkeley and beyond.